Death of Yasser Arafat: Allegation of killing of Arafat by Israel

-Journalist Danny Rubinstein states that Sharon's inner circle constantly discussed how to get rid of Arafat months and weeks before his death.
-Israeli peace activist and former Knesset member, Uri Avnery, a personal friend of Arafat, blamed Ariel Sharon for Arafat's death.
+Journalist Danny Rubinstein states that Ariel Sharon's inner circle constantly discussed how to get rid of Arafat months and weeks before his death.
+Israeli peace activist and former Knesset member, Uri Avnery, a personal friend of Arafat, blamed Sharon for Arafat's death.
 Palestinian official and nephew of Arafat Nasser al-Qudwa said that the report of the committee that investigated the death of late Palestinian President Yasser Arafat revealed that the leader was poisoned to death, and that Israel is directly responsible for his assassination.
 He said "Israel as a state, is a country that has access to Polonium, had the capability to assassinate the late leader, and expressed clear interest in getting rid of him".

 On 11 September 2003, the Israeli security Cabinet decided to "remove" Arafat.
 In a statement it said "Recent days' events have proven again that Yasser Arafat is a complete obstacle to any process of reconciliation...
 Israel will act to remove this obstacle in the manner, at the time, and in the ways that will be decided on separately..."
 Prime Minister Ariel Sharon refused to give a timetable for his removal, because "It depends on what happens on the ground,".
 Sharon said: "Arafat is responsible for the killing of hundreds, if not thousands, of Jews,...The sword is hanging over his head, and this is a good thing."
 Chief of Staff Moshe Ya'alon and other Israeli officials declared that the Palestinian leader should "either be killed or deported".
 Prime Minister Ariel Sharon said that Arafat impeded and undermined the peace process and urged states of the European Union to boycott Arafat.
 Deputy Prime Minister Ehud Olmert told Israel Radio that killing Arafat "is definitely one of the options" under consideration by the government.
 A Security Council resolution demanding that Israel desist from deporting Arafat or threatening his safety was vetoed by the United States.